MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

         /// values.
         CoreWebView2ProcessFailedReason Reason { get; };

-        /// The exit code of the failing process.
-The exit code is always `1` when
+        /// The exit code of the failing process, for telemetry purposes.
+The
-        /// `ProcessFailedKind` is
+        /// exit code is always `1` when `ProcessFailedKind` is
         /// `CoreWebView2ProcessFailedKind.BrowserProcessExited`, and
         /// `STILL_ACTIVE` (`259`) when `ProcessFailedKind` is
         /// `CoreWebView2ProcessFailedKind.RenderProcessUnresponsive`.